-Daffodils (Narcissus) may be the most popular of all spring-blooming bulbs.
-The classic yellow daffodil, with its big ruffled trumpet has been welcoming spring for generations.
-These easy and reliable spring-flowering bulbs multiply quickly and return to bloom year after year.
-They are not fussy about soil, will grow in sun or shade and are not bothered by deer and other critters.
+Daffodils, also known by their botanical name narcissus, are easy and reliable spring-flowering bulbs.
+They multiply quickly and return to bloom again each spring, year after year.
+They are not fussy about soil, will grow in sun or shade and are not bothered by deer, rabbits and other pesky critters.

-Though yellow is by far the most common color for daffodils, the flowers also come in white, cream, orange and even pink.
-There are many different flower styles, including trumpets, doubles, split-cups, short cups and miniatures.
-Planting an assortment of different types of daffodils will give you more than a month of carefree color every spring.
-To watch our video about How to Plant Daffodils, click HERE.
+Yellow is by far the most common color for daffodils, but the blossoms also come in other colors such as white, cream, orange and even pink.
+There are several different flower styles, including trumpets, doubles, split-cups, large-cups and jonquillas.
+Planting an assortment of different types of daffodils will give you 4 to 6 weeks of beautiful, carefree flowers every spring.

-It’s easy to see the difference in QUALITY when you compare two narcissus bulbs side by side.
-As with most flower bulbs, narcissus are graded by size, measured in centimeters around the circumference of the bulb.
+It’s easy to see the difference in quality when you compare two daffodil bulbs side by side.
+As with most flower bulbs, narcissus are graded by size and measured in centimeters around the “waist” of the bulb.
 Larger, 14/16cm daffodil bulbs (shown at far left) will produce more stems and more flowers than smaller, 12/14cm bulbs.

-ZONE: Daffodils are winter hardy in zones 3-8 and will return to bloom again each year.
-Reference the USDA Hardiness zone map here.
+Hardiness Zone: Daffodils are winter hardy in zones 3-8 and will return to bloom again each year.
+If you don't know your hardiness zone, reference the USDA Hardiness Zone Map here.

-CONTAINERS & WINDOW BOXES: Daffodils are traditionally planted in yards and gardens, but they also grow well in containers.
-This makes it easy to add instant spring charm to porches and patios.
-In zones 6 and colder, pots will need winter protection from extreme cold.
+Containers and Window Boxes: Daffodils are traditionally planted in yards and gardens, but they also grow well in containers.
+This makes it easy to add instant spring charm to porches, patios or small urban gardens.
+In zones 6 and colder, potted bulbs need winter protection to keep the soil from freezing.

-CUT FLOWER GARDENS: Celebrate the color and fragrance of spring with big bouquets of daffodils for your home and to share with friends and family.
+Cut Flower Gardens: Celebrate the color and fragrance of spring with bouquets of daffodils that can be enjoyed indoors or be shared with friends and family.
 Planting daffodils in a cutting garden will ensure you always have plenty of blossoms to cut.

-3. Cover the bulb with soil and water if the soil is dry.
+Depth and Spacing: Dig a hole 6” deep.
+Set the daffodil bulb into the hole pointy side up.
+Cover the bulb with soil and water the area if the soil is dry.

 Daffodils prefer well-drained soil, though they will grow almost anywhere.

 To enjoy the daffodil season for as long as possible, select varieties that bloom at different times (early, mid and late season).
-For naturalized plantings, an assortment of different varieties will ensure new flowers are opening as others are fading.
+An assortment of different varieties will ensure new flowers are opening as others are fading.
+See suggestions HERE.

 Daffodils are hardy in zones 3-8 and do not need to be dug out at the end of the season.
 Once planted, the bulbs will bloom again every spring, usually in increasing numbers.
 Follow these simple tips to enjoy beautiful daffodils for many years to come.

-2) Most importantly, allow the foliage to continue growing until it dies back naturally.
-Daffodil bulbs use their foliage to build up food storage reserves so they can produce more flowers the following year.
+Allow the foliage to continue growing until it dies back naturally.
+Daffodil bulbs use their foliage to store energy so they can produce more flowers the following year.

-3) Once the foliage has withered and all traces of green are gone, it can be cut down to soil level or can usually be removed with a gentle tug.
+Once the foliage has withered and lost its green color, it can be cut down to soil level or be removed with a gentle tug.